leap-stc/leap-stc.github.io/book/guides/bootcamp_guide.md

 - Is somebody available to add new data to the Member Data Google Sheet?
 LEAPs Managing Director has the ability to add data or give others edit access.
 - Can the instructors manually trigger the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) (by clicking on "Run Workflow>Run Workflow" in the top right).
+- Double Check that all participants github names are present in the [leap-pangeo-base-access](https://github.com/orgs/leap-stc/teams/leap-pangeo-base-access) team!
+If folks are in this team they will have access to the hub!
+If they are not there check their github handles in the Member Data Google Sheet for typos.

 ### Troubleshooting during the event